 Other computer events in 2011

-On January 6, 2011 Aaron Swartz is arrested by federal authorities in connection with systematic downloading of academic journal articles from JSTOR.
+On January 6, 2011 Aaron Swartz is arrested by federal authorities in connection with using MIT's network to download nearly five million academic journal articles from JSTOR.

 Watson, an IBM Super computer beats the two best human Jeopardy players in a three day event with a score greater than the two human players combined on February 16, 2011.

 The Silk Road comes online in February 2011.

 The United States government even holds a hackathon in 2011 to improve city transit systems.

 Google+ is made available for invite only June 28, 2011.